 Private tests are specifically designed to collect feedback from testers through collecting Issues, Ideas, Praise, and other feedback.
 Testers are expected to participate regularly and thoroughly test the product.

 Public tests are typically much more relaxed.
-The company may not even provide a clear way to give feedback on the product.
+The company may not even provide a straightforward way to give feedback on the product.
 The focus is more on users trying out the product and less on providing detailed feedback about their experiences.

 Do I get paid to be a tester?

-However, many companies do give incentives (products, gift cards, t-shirts, etc.) to testers that provide high-quality, helpful feedback.
+However, many companies give incentives (products, gift cards, t-shirts, etc.) to testers that provide high-quality, helpful feedback.
 Some testers claim to get about $15 – $20 worth of incentives per test, while others say they were able to get around $100 worth of incentives for a single test.

 Affiliate is one of the best ways to make a living online, it’s not quick, and it does take time, effort and patience.